 - Try your hand at intermittent fasting.
 If the thought of a 24-hour (or longer) fast is excruciating, give intermittent fasting, or IF, a shot.
 Intermittent fasting can be achieved in different hour ratios, based on your goals and how long you can fast.
 The most popular IF breakdown is 16:8.
 This means that you typically fast for 16 hours and then utilize an 8-hour eating window.
 Experts like Dr. Eric Berg recommend a 16-hour fasting period, at a minimum, for optimum results to curb hunger, lose weight, and even tighten loose skin.
 After an early dinner, cut yourself off for the night, and hold out until the late morning hours.
 If you’re a caffeine fiend, fret not; black coffee is allowed—as are electrolytes and water, though rules vary depending on which expert you research.
 Ultimately, IF can help you set some limits, so you never find yourself stuck at the bottom of the holiday cookie jar.

 Now you’re set for success this holiday season.
-Keep up the amazing work, enjoy, and do your best.
+Keep up the amazing work, enjoy, and do your best to have happy holidays, completely with fat-burning keto goodness.
 The most important thing to remember is to be kind to yourself, because you deserve it!